mitmedialab/prg-raise-playground/extensions/README.md

 #### Typescript / Extension Framework

 Things to note about the below typescript snippet:
-- The `Details` type object encodes how the extension will be displayed in the extensions menu
+- The object passed to the `extensions` type object encodes how the extension will be displayed in the extensions menu
     - No more editing [any jsx](https://github.com/mitmedialab/prg-extension-boilerplate/blob/main/packages/scratch-gui/src/lib/libraries/extensions/index.jsx#L71) to specify how your extension should display in the Extensions Menu
     - Now your image assets related to your extension should reside in the same place as your implementation (i.e. in the same directory as the `index.ts` file)
 - Any index.ts file within a subfolder of the [extensions directory](https://github.com/mitmedialab/prg-extension-boilerplate/tree/main/packages/scratch-vm/src/extensions) will be assumed to implement an extension